 16 They approached Moses again to explain, “We will build sheepfolds here for our livestock and cities for our families; 17 but our men will be ready and armed to advance with the Israelites, until we have brought them to their land.
 Our families will remain in the fortified cities, safe from the inhabitants of the land.
 18 We will not return to our homes until all of the Israelites have received their inheritance.
 19 For we will not inherit land with them on the other side of the Jordan and beyond, because our inheritance has come to us on the east side of the Jordan.”

-20 Moses said to them: “If you will do this thing; if you will arm yourselves to go before the Lord to fight, 21 and every one of your armed men will cross the Jordan before the Lord until he has driven out his enemies from before him, 22 and the land is subdued before the Lord; then afterward you shall return, and be clear of obligation to the Lord and to Israel, then this land shall be your possession before the Lord.
+20 Moses said to them, “If you will do this: if you will arm yourselves to go before the Lord to fight, 21 and every one of your armed men will cross the Jordan before the Lord until he has driven out his enemies from before him, 22 and the land is subdued before the Lord; then afterward you shall return, and be clear of obligation to the Lord and to Israel, then this land shall be your possession before the Lord.

-25 The Gad family and the Reuben family answered Moses, “Your servants will do as our master commands.
-26 Our little ones, our wives, our flocks, and all our livestock shall be there in the cities of Gilead; 27 but your servants will cross over, every man who is armed for war, before the Lord to battle, as our master has said.”
+25 The Gadites and the Reubenites answered Moses, “Your servants will do as our master commands.
+26 Our little ones, our wives, our flocks, and all our livestock shall be there in the cities of Gilead, 27 but your servants will cross over, every man who is armed for war, before the Lord to battle, as our master has said.”

-28 So Moses gave the orders concerning this land grant, to Eleazar the priest, to Joshua the son of Nun, and to each head of household within the Israelite community: 29 “If the Gad family and the Reuben family will cross with you over the Jordan, with all of their men armed for battle before the Lord, and the land is subdued before you, then you shall grant them this land of Gilead for their possession; 30 but if they will not cross over with you armed for battle, then their share in the land shall be among the Israelites in the land of Canaan.”
+28 So Moses gave the orders concerning this land grant, to Eleazar the priest, to Joshua the son of Nun, and to each head of household within the Israelite community: 29 “If the Gadites and the Reubenites will cross with you over the Jordan, with all of their men armed for battle before the Lord, and the land is subdued before you, then you shall grant them this land of Gilead for their possession, 30 but if they will not cross over with you armed for battle, then their share in the land shall be among the Israelites in the land of Canaan.”

-31 The Gad famly and the Reuben famly responded, “As the Lord has spoken to your servants, so will we do.
+31 The Gadites and the Reubenites responded, “As the Lord has spoken to your servants, so will we do.

 32 We will cross over, armed before the Lord, into the land of Canaan, and the land we will inherit shall be on the other side of the Jordan.”